nebi-um/testing_workshop/README.md

 Many times it is very useful to mock code, that is outside the scope of our tests, but it is still used by the code being tested.

-- When running unit tests, isolating the code being tested from the code it depends one, helps trace the source of errors.
+- When running unit tests, isolating the code being tested from the code it depends on, helps trace the source of errors.
 Otherwise, it can be dificult to determine the source of the error.

-- When depending on computationaly or resurce intensive code, like alignment tools or API calls.
+- When depending on computationaly or resource intensive code, like alignment tools or API calls.

-- Mocking can also be used to simplify the test setup, as mocking external libraries or APIs makes tests idependt of access to them, simplyfing the overall setup.
+- Mocking can also be used to simplify the test setup, as mocking external libraries or APIs makes tests idependent of access to them, simplyfing the overall setup.
-For this last use case, some end to end code tests should also guarantee that the integration works.
+For this last use case, some end to end code tests should at least guarantee that the integration actually works with the true third party library.
-But only need to run it sporadicly, like at Merge time, to increase developement speed.
+But there is only a need to run it sporadicly, like at Merge time, to increase developement speed.

-- Functions in which ur code depends, might generate undeterministic results, which make it harder to test.
+- Functions in which your code depends, might generate undeterministic results, which make it harder to test.
-You can overcome this by mocking this functions.
+You can overcome this by mocking these functions.

 <a name="how-to-implement-them"></a>
 ### How to implement them

 The Mock library available within the test libraries have Mock objects.
-These are objects whose methods and parameters can be easly declared to return a specific value.
+These are objects whose methods and parameters can be easily declared to return a specific value.
 It is also possible to use Mock objects within another Mock object, to make these representations that much detailed.

 In adition to the standard Mock object there is also the MagickMock object.
-What this object does, is to return the user defined returns, when the mocked methods within are called, or when no return has been declared by the user, atempt to fill it, inprompt with a legal value for the method.
+What this object does, is to return the user defined returns, when the mocked methods within are called, or when no return has been declared by the user, atempt to fill it, inpromptly with a legal value for the method.

 [MagicMock vs Mock](https://stackoverflow.com/questions/17181687/mock-vs-magicmock)

-Finally mocked objects can provide information about how many times a mocked method has been called, with what arguments, etc. This provides a futher level of avaialble assertions.
+Finally, mocked objects can provide information about how many times a mocked method has been called, with what arguments, etc. This provides a further level of avaialble assertions.

 ### Patching